Long Branch and the Presidency

 Garfield won the 1880 US presidential election by defeating Winfield Scott Hancock, the Sandy Hook fort namesake and heroic Civil War general.
 The Republican Garfield topped the Democrat Hancock by fewer than 10,000 votes out more than 9.2 million cast nationally.
 He captured the Electoral College by 214-155.
 In winning the presidency, Garfield lost New Jersey by about 2,000 votes.

 He served less than 4 months as president before the assassination attempt by Charles Guiteau on July 2, 1881 at the Baltimore & Potomac Railroad Station in Washington, DC (the president was unguarded).
-After languishing in hot, humid Washington for two months, the president was moved to Long Branch with hopes the shore conditions would aid his recovery.
+After languishing in hot, humid Washington for two months, the president was moved to Long Branch with hopes the shore conditions would aid his recovery (“Let me go to Long Branch … I’ll get better there,” he had said).
 After briefly improving, the president died in Elberon on September 19, 1881.
 The most likely cause of death was infection, not a bullet wound.
 The president with so much promise was dead at just 49.

 In September 1918 the President James A. Garfield Monument — after a decade of delays — was unveiled in Ocean Park and moved to its current location in 1989.